Q. How do I quote a source?

 - Introduce and explain quotes within the context of your paper.

-- Add the author’s last name and a number to the end of the quote as a citation (which will be the same on your Source List).
+- Add the author’s last name and a number to the end of the quote as a in-text citation (which will be the same on your Source List).

 Media